CodersSquad-Classes/final-challenge-team-gofast/ARCHITECTURE.md

 - int playerX: x actual positions of pacman.
 - int logicalMap[][XSIZE]: pacman map

 For this bonus we have implemented functions depending on the vulnerability of the ghosts.
-When they are not vulnerable, with the functions `getTraceDirection` and `getTraceDirection`, the ghosts will try to find the distance x, y between the player and themselves, if they don't find it, they return to move randomly.
+When they are not vulnerable, with the functions `getTraceDirection` and `getInverseTraceDirection`, the ghosts will try to find the distance x, y between the player and themselves, if they don't find it, they return to move randomly.

 If they find the distance, thanks to the function `getTraceRandomDirection` the ghost will get the direction of pacman with 2 chances on 3, if not, they go back to a random direction.